gnfrazier/gnfrazier.github.io/_posts/2018-2-9-jupyter-notebooks-on-azure.md

 tags: python jupyter azure
 ---

-Today I read and article in MSDN magazine about Jupyter Notebooks on Azure.
-This could be an excellent solution for work.
-The business users have excel notebooks with VB macros written by an employee that is no longer with the company.
-It is unlikely that anyone really knows how the macros work anymore.
+Today I read an article in MSDN magazine about Jupyter Notebooks on Azure.
+This could be an excellent solution to use Jupyter for companies where Active Directory, Office365 and Azure are tightly integrated, and there is an aversion to installing Anaconda.

 #### Sign In